dynatrace-oss/progressiveDelivery-masterclass/walkthrough/gitops_deployment.md

 ## Prepare your GitOps Repository

+Change directory back to the repository root: `cd ..`

 Open a bash shell and execute the following commands to apply the Kubernetes resources required for this exercise: